Armies from 1066 or later at Irvine 2023

 This would be a game where the Ottoman cavalry had a holding and harassing job to do, and the rather novelty Impetuous Elite Iyalars would be working with the three units of Janissaries to unpick the end of the enemy line.

-Sporrans's a-swinging, all bearing the imprint of Kenny Dalgleish's grouse shooting bagpipes, the Ottoman infantry set off on their highland adventure with some alacrity, as the Scots prepared to receive
+As if dancing a jig at the altar of Robert The Bruce's wee little bottle of Irn Bru the Ottoman infantry set off on their highland adventure with some alacrity, as the Scots prepared to receive

 The Scottish spearmen had adopted the classic schiltron formation, creating a defensive wall of closely packed spears on which they were relying to repel the inevitable Ottoman charges.